StudiYash/InstaVision/InstaVision Bot (flux-schnell API)/README.md

 ## Banned Words
 The bot contains a list of certain words that can be banned from giving as an input to the bot.
 If the user uses the banned word then the user gets instantly and permanantly banned from using the bot.

+## Watermark
+The bot also adds a Watermark on every image that it generates.
+The Watermark text is customizable and is by default it is set to the word "InstaVision".
+The Watermark Font, Watermark Color and Watermark Background Color all are customizable and by default the Watermark Font is set to Highsens 400 font.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request to improve the bot.